 Homoplasy refers to both parallel and convergent evolution, both of which are cases of independent development of the same features.
 Textual scholars are familiar with this phenomenon during which different scribes in completely separate occasions introduce the same change to the text.
 Manly and Rickert call it agreement by coincidence.
-We know from experience that this type of inference does not work well with highly contaminated traditions.
-We are fortunate that, in working with 15th-century witnesses of the Canterbury Tales, contamination is not as much of an issue as it is with larger traditions with a life-span of several centuries like that of the Mahābhārata or the Greek New Testament.
-It is clear that models of phylogenetic inference that could cope with contamination and coincidental agreement would be advantageous for large classical and medieval textual traditions.
+This type of inference does not work well with highly contaminated traditions.
+Fortunately, for 15th-century witnesses of the Canterbury Tales contamination a less significant issue that it is in larger traditions with a life-span of several centuries like that of the Mahābhārata or the Greek New Testament.
+Models of phylogenetic inference that could cope with contamination and coincidental agreement would be advantageous for both large classical and medieval textual traditions.